charlieb954/docker_pay_calculator_flask/README.md

     - app.py: Flask application to run the application
 - jenkins:
     - a jenkins project to explore using and automation server
-- create_image_run_container: bash script to create and run the container
-- quit_remove_containers: bash script to stop and remove the container
+- makefile
+    - a file containing common commands with aliases
-- vm_setup: bash script to install docker and prepare a VM to use this repository.
+- ubuntu_vm_setup: bash script to install docker and prepare a VM to use this repository.

-Instructions:
+Instructions to run:
+- Install Docker on your machine
+- Clone this repository and run the following command

+        make docker-run

+Alternatively, to run this on Ubuntu:
 - Create Ubuntu VM using VMware
-- Copy vm_setup.sh file to VM and run (bash vm_setup.sh)
+- Copy vm_setup.sh file to VM and run the following command to set up the environment and install Git/Docker.

+    bash vm_setup.sh

 - Clone repository (git clone url)
-- Run the shell script to build and run the image (bash create_image_run_container.sh)
+- make docker-run
 - In order to review metrics:

         sudo docker exec -it <mongo_container_name> bash